My Milky Way

 I think I was always a dreamer.
 I absolutely loved my surroundings and my people, but I wanted bigger things.
 I wanted out, I have always wanted to travel.

-At this time, this was perhaps 1994, we could not travel anywhere abroad.
+By this time, we could not travel anywhere abroad.
 We couldn’t get visas to go anywhere.
 Even if we wanted to travel just across the border to Serbia, we had to get special permits.
 Many times, like many people around me, I felt trapped.
 I so desperately wanted to see this wonderful world ours.
 When you are stuck in a country torn up by war, it is so difficult to imagine that there are some countries whose people live in peace and feel free.
 But one place where I could escape every evening and dare think about this free world, was on my two-seater sofa by the window.

 On a clear winter’s night, you could see perfectly outside.
 You could see the white ground, covered by the snow.
 You could see the blackness of the river & the shadows of the trees.
 Sometimes, under the moonlight, the snow would shimmer.